 It is challenging, open-minded, and open-hearted.
 At its center are people, as flawed as the rest of us but always described with sympathy and never with ridicule.
 I believe that people are smarter than the genre expects, liberal at heart but defensive of their values, and uncomfortable with formula.

 Mine is a journey that can take you anywhere.
 It expands to the biggest possible frame, to the greatest sense of wonder, but it remains small and personal at the core.
 It can be fearless and outspoken, it can astonish and terrify, but it is always generous, and bound by firm standards and fiercely upheld internal rules.

-I was born in England.
-From Wells and Wyndham to Ballard and beyond, I have reveled in the multitude of ways in which my home has been destroyed by vengeful nature and marauding and discriminating aliens.
-I now live in Tokyo, enabling me to experience the destruction of my home in many new and inventive ways.
+Robert Maas was born in England.
+From Wells and Wyndham to Ballard and beyond, he has reveled in the multitude of ways in which his home has been destroyed by vengeful nature and marauding and discriminating aliens.
+He now lives in Tokyo, enabling him to experience the destruction of his home in many new and inventive ways.

 In The Smart Core Manifesto, Maas defined a body of speculative fiction, stretching back to the 19th century, that embraces scientific verisimilitude rooted in the universe we perceive and maintains a bailiwick against the worst encroachments of fantasy.